-Never use an open flame from a match or lighter to test the smoke alarm; you may accidentally ignite and set fire to the smoke alarm and your RV.
+NEVER use an open flame from a match or lighter to test the smoke alarm; you may accidentally ignite and set fire to the smoke alarm and your RV.
 If the smoke alarm does not test properly, replace it immediately.

-red LED will flash rapidly on the smoke alarm.
+DURING TESTING: You will hear a loud, repeating horn pattern and the red LED will flash rapidly on the smoke alarm.